ThaisCooke/halloweencandy/README.md

 # halloweencandy

 One of the things that comes to mind during Halloween is candy.
-What is the most popular Halloween Candy and it's unique qualities?
+What is the most popular Halloween Candy and its unique qualities?

 Dataset is available on Kaggle: https://www.kaggle.com/datasets/fivethirtyeight/the-ultimate-halloween-candy-power-ranking